simonefinelli/Mini-Games-CPP/Terminal Style/Battleship/README.md

 During the game, the first grid takes into account Player2's progress in the match, while the second grid highlights how Player1 is doing.

-If a ship is hit then an 'X' symbol will appear on the grid, otherwise 'O' is shown.
+If a ship is hit then an 'X' symbol will appear on the grid, otherwise '~' is shown.

 The game ends when all of one player's ships have been sunk (each has been hit